GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ![build workflow](https://github.com/GAIA-X4PLC-AAD/ssi-to-oidc-bridge/actions/workflows/node.js.yml/badge.svg)

 > [!WARNING]
 > This repository is intended for prototyping and as a reference implementation.
+At this time, no security guarantees can be given.

 > [!NOTE]
 > A preprint of our paper providing more background information is available [on arXiv](https://arxiv.org/abs/2401.09488).